Creating an Album Cover - Adrian Bellue's "Steppes"

-From what I had learned, Tuvan throat singing is a soulful, traditional music genre crafted by the mountain people and herders of Tuva and Mongolia.
-The musicians who practice this art are profoundly aware of the earth, and will often traverse the countryside in search of the right river, canyon, or mountainside to perform near.
+From what I had saw, Tuvan throat singing is a beautiful, traditional music genre crafted by the mountain people and herders of Tuva and Mongolia.
+The musicians who practice this art are profoundly aware of the earth and will often traverse the countryside in search of the perfect river, canyon, or mountainside to perform near.
 They will then sit down, reach deep into their souls, and use the surrounding terrain to echo and carry their voices far across the land.
 It's some pretty powerful stuff, and Adrian's modern adaptation is a worthy testament to their magnificent passion and skill.
 I would highly encourage you to watch the video below if you wish to take a short, spiritual journey with Adrian and experience throat singing for yourself.

 The Rough Road

-Adrian and I agreed that mid-June would be the best time to create his images, and we were especially excited for this timing because our hometown of Sacramento was being plagued by its third year of drought and triple digit temperatures.
+Adrian and I agreed that mid-June would be a good time to shoot, and we were especially excited for this timing because our hometown of Sacramento was being plagued by its third year of drought and triple digit summer temperatures.
 The cooler mountain ranges awaited, but unfortunately as we made our escape the drought wouldn't let us go so easily.
-On the first major climb through the pass my old '95 Camaro overheated, the head gasket blew out, and after years of loyal service it had finally kicked the bucket.
-Defeated; I got a tow back home, bought a new car, and Adrian and I then rescheduled the shoot for the following month.
+On the first major climb through the mountain pass my old '95 Camaro overheated, the head gasket blew out, and after years of loyal service it had finally kicked the bucket.
+Defeated, I got a tow back home and Adrian and I then rescheduled the shoot for the following month.

-As I drove, he told me the story about how he received the outfit.
-During our hiatus he had driven a few hundred miles for a gig in Ashland, Orgeon but unfortunately when he arrived the scheduled music venue had cancelled on him.
+During our hiatus he had driven a few hundred miles away for a gig in Ashland, Orgeon, but unfortunately when he arrived the scheduled music venue had cancelled on him.
 Understandably frustrated but also looking to make the best of his time, he decided to check out some small shops in town.
-"I ended up in this small Tibetan store and while I was shopping I heard some chant music being played overhead", he said.
+"I ended up in this small Tibetan store and while I was shopping I heard some chant music being played overhead," he said.
 "I started to throat sing with it and then the owner walked over to me and asked me to keep going.
-Apparently the singing had really touched her, so I sang a few more songs and gave her one of my CDs.
+Apparently it really meant a lot to her, so I sang a few more songs and gave her one of my CDs.
 We couldn't say much to each other because of a language barrier but she was very thankful and gave me this handmade Tibetan outfit for free."
 Adrian's face then suddenly transitioned from content and happy to completely shocked and worried.
 "Oh no, dude!
 I forgot the outfit!
 It's still sitting at the front door in my house!"

-We made a split decision on whether we should continue the shoot without the outfit, but after hearing his touching story there was just no way in my good conscience that I could photograph him without it - It was far too special and too much apart of his identity to not involve it in the project.
+We made a split decision on whether we should continue the shoot without the outfit, but after hearing that story there was just no way that we could shoot with out it.
 We bolted back to his house and retrieved it, and now for a third and thankfully final time we saw ourselves leaving Sacramento.

 The next 2 and a half hours of travel were thankfully uninterrupted, but as we arrived to Tahoe there was one last obstacle that hindered our quest - a road construction site held us at bay for over 20 minutes!
-By this time we knew that the universe was not on our side, but the one thing that it didn't anticipate was just how inspired and unbelievably stubborn we were.
+By this time we knew that the universe was not on our side, but the one thing that it didn't anticipate was just how unbelievably stubborn we could be.

 There was no going back.
-We finally descended the mountain pass and began traveling the perimeter of the lake, and just to make it even worse we found ourselves racing the sunset.
+We finally descended the mountain pass and began traveling the around the lake, but just to make things more hectic we found ourselves racing the sunset.
 Rich golden rays were already cutting through the airy pink clouds, and now we only had about 15 minutes of acceptable sunlight remaining.
-This shoot was going to be a close one!
+This was going to be a close one!

-About 5 minutes later the moment of truth had finally arrived.
+About 5 minutes later we finally arrived.
 We got to the Nevada side of the lake, parked, and with zero hesitation and 2,000 percent purpose we sprinted down the steep hill towards Bonsai Rock.
 Adrian jumped into his Tibetan clothing, and with a guitar in one hand and a music bow in the other he frantically leaped across the rocks and perched himself in the center of the cove.
 I followed suit with a few test shots from the shore, but after a while I began to realize that shooting with a zoom lens on land wasn't going to offer the strongest perspective.
-I had to get near Adrian with a wide-angle lens so I could capture his passion and facial expressions up close but also have the dynamic range to show the vastness of his surroundings.
+I had to get near Adrian with a wide-angle lens so I could capture his passion and facial expressions up close.

-I weighed the pros and cons of risking all my photography gear in one fell swoop and decided "F- it!" and pursued Adrian into the water.
-I planted my tripod in front of him and balanced on some rocks, praying that I wouldn't fall in.
-I then looked up at Adrian, who was already fully absorbed into his environment, and I asked him to do his thing.
+I weighed the pros and cons of risking all my photography gear in one fell swoop and after everything else we had already dealt with I decided "F- it!" and pursued Adrian into the water.
+I planted my tripod in front of him and balanced it on some rocks, praying that I wouldn't fall in.
+I then looked up at Adrian, who was already fully absorbed into his environment, and I told him to do his thing.